 I don't think there'd be a whole lot that I wouldn't consider doing in that moment.

-Because if you make if you make a choice to be a terrorist and do those things, then you need to expect that you're gonna be maybe treated a way to give the information because these are acts against humanity, and people call Trump Hitler, these people are Hitler times a hundred.
+If you make a choice to be a terrorist and do those things, then you need to expect that you're going to be maybe treated a way to give the information because these are acts against humanity and people call Trump Hitler.

 Look, radical Islamists have made it clear.